scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 </details>

 ## SLSA Framework module - Coming Soon!
-The SLSA Framework module enforces Level 1 to 3 of SLSA Specification.
+The SLSA Framework module enforces Levels 1 to 3 of SLSA Specifications.
-For example, Branch Protection and Build Provenance requirements.
+For example, Branch Protection and Build Provenance requirements can be enforced.
-SLSA Framework module requires SLSA provenance as well as Security Posture evidence.
+SLSA Framework module requires a SLSA provenance object as well as Security Posture evidence.

 ## Third-Party module - Coming Soon!
 The Third-Party module enforces requirements on any third-party scan, reports or settings that may be required internally or externally.